 Furthermore, Whilst CoreLogic’s data was showing many of the other capital cities year on year median value annual change in decline, Brisbane was slightly up- which shows some resilience in the current market conditions.
 We believe this is due to the drive for population growth in the area, and both interstate and overseas migration which has remained strong in the current year.

-Why Moreton Bay?
+Why invest in Moreton Bay?

 The Moreton Bay region has grown in popularity from Brisbane’s urban sprawl.
 Due to the location in the northern growth corridor heading towards the Sunshine Coast, the region offers affordable housing with a family orientated environment, good rail and road links to both Brisbane and the Sunshine Coast, and good job opportunities.